-The area is also where you’ll find the Shipyards Night Market in the summer, free outdoor ice skating in winter and the Burrard Dry Dock Pier year-round.
-Within a 5-minute walk there is also Lonsdale Quay, the Polygon Gallery, and the SeaBus terminal and, as of 2021, the North Vancouver Museum.
+The area is also where you’ll find the Shipyards Night Market in the summer (most years) and free outdoor Ice Skating in winter.
+It’s also home to the Burrard Dry Dock Pier year-round.
+Within a 5-minute walk there is also Lonsdale Quay, the Polygon Gallery, MONOVA: the Museum of North Vancouver and the SeaBus terminal.

 In this article you’ll find information about the following: